A Scalable AutoML Approach Based on Graph Neural Networks: The Pipeline Automation

 \subsection{Hyperparameter Optimizion}

-{\sysname} uses the trained graph generator to predict the top-k graphs of ML pipelines for the most similar dataset to the given unseen one ($D$), as shown in Figure~\ref{fig:overview}. {\sysname} maps these graphs into ML pipeline skeletons, where each skeleton is a set of pre-processors and an estimator.
-In {\sysname}, the hyperparameter optimizer is responsible for finding the optimum settings for the predicted pre-processors and learners on the target dataset.

-{\sysname} is well designed to support both numerical and non-numerical datasets.
-Thus, {\sysname} applies different pre-processing techniques on the given dataset ($D$) and produces a pre-processed dataset ($D’$).
-Our pre-processing includes 1) detecting task type (i.e. regression or classification) automatically based on the distribution of the target column 2) automatically inferring accurate data types of columns, 3) vectoring textual columns using word embeddings, and 4) imputing missing values in the dataset.
-In {\sysname}, the hyperparameter optimizer uses $D’$.
+\hitext{{\sysname} maps the valid graphs into ML pipeline skeletons, where each skeleton is a set of pre-processors and an estimator with place holders for the optimal parameters.
+In {\sysname}, the hyperparameter optimizer is responsible for finding the optimal parameters for the pre-processors and learners on the target dataset.
+Then, {\sysname} replaces the place holders with these parameters.
+Finally, {\sysname} creates a python script using the pre-processors and estimator achieving the highest scores.} {\sysname} is well designed to support both numerical and non-numerical datasets.
+Thus, {\sysname} applies different pre-processing techniques on the given dataset ($D$) and produces a pre-processed dataset ($D'$).
+Our pre-processing includes 1) detecting task type (i.e. regression or classification) automatically based on the distribution of the target column 2) automatically inferring accurate data types of columns, 3) \hitext{vectorizing textual columns using word embeddings~\cite{CER2018}}, and 4) imputing missing values in the dataset.
+In {\sysname}, the hyperparameter optimizer uses $D'$.

 Similar to hyperparameter optimizers implemented in AutoML systems, such as FLAML or Auto-Sklearn, {\sysname} works within a provided time budget per dataset.
 We note here that the majority of the allotted time budget for ML pipeline generation is spent on the hyperparameter optimization; that is, if the user desires only to know what learners would work best for their dataset, {\sysname} can do that almost instantaneously.
 Given a time budget ($T$), {\sysname} calculates $t$, the time consumed in generating and validating the graphs. {\sysname} then divides the rest of the time budget between the $K$ graphs.
 Hence, the hyperparameter optimizer has a time limit of ($(T-t) / K$) to optimize each graph independently.